How to Apply: Parts I and II

-- Transcript(s): Official transcripts from all colleges you have attended must be sent directly from the colleges to the Office of Graduate Admissions.
+Official transcripts from all colleges you have attended must be sent directly from the colleges to the Graduate Admissions office.

-- Three Recommendation Letters: Three letters of recommendation from academic sources are required by the Experimental Psychology program.
+Three letters of recommendation from professors who know you from an academic setting are required by the Experimental Psychology program.
 Applicants are encouraged to take advantage of the electronic letter of recommendation option available through the online application form.

 After completing the graduate school online application in Part I, applications need to complete the Experimental Psychology program application.
 As a friendly reminder, both Part I and Part II need to be completed by the December 1st deadline.

 The following additional materials will be needed to complete the Experimental Psychology program application:

 In our program, students work one-on-one with a research mentor.
 On the application, you will be asked to indicate your preferences for up to 3 possible research mentors (ranked 1st, 2nd, and 3rd).

 Awards for Students from Underrepresented Groups: